ADOPTION FEE & WHAT IT COVERS

 They are likely to groom each other and clean hard-to-reach places that are often neglected.
 If you find the right match, you can rest assured that those spots behind the ears or on the neck are being addressed on the regular.

 Before you take two cats home with you from the shelter, it’s important to make sure you are ready to take on the responsibility of adopting two cats.
-Also, finding the right match is critical.
 Consider visiting a shelter and watching how two cats interact, or simply ask to see if certain pairs seem to gravitate toward one another frequently.
 This may be a good indicator of their compatibility.

 Today’s shelters are filled with cats that require forever homes.
 When you adopt two cats at the same time, you are not only taking the steps to keep both cats healthy and happy, but you are also lessening the financial strain and challenges adoption centers face on a daily basis to provide for their welfare.